 The ring buffer implementation used in runtime events can be written by at most one producer at a time but can be read simultaneously by multiple consumers without coordination from the producer.
 There is a unique ring buffer for every running domain and, on domain termination, ring buffers may be re-used for newly spawned domains.
+Ring buffers are only allocated (including for the main domain) when runtime events are enabled.
 The ring buffers themselves are stored in a memory-mapped file with the processes identifier as the name and the extension .events, this enables them to be read from outside the main OCaml process.
 See Runtime_events[??] for more information.